embercsi/3rd-party-ci/README.md

 - Pre and post run scripts: Scripts to run on the host where the Ember-CSI container under tests is going to execute.
 An example where this is useful is if you want to create a random pool in your storage backend specific for this test run as a pre-run step and then you want to delete the pool as a post-run step.  `PRE_RUN` and `POST_RUN` options can be set to a string with the script code itself or with the location of a local file that will be automatically uploaded to the VM running the tests. `POST_RUN` scripts will receive an argument specifying whether the test run was a success or not.

-- Driver configuration: Your specific storage configuration for Ember-CSI and is set in the `DRIVER_CONFIG` parameter.
+- Driver configuration: Your specific storage configuration for Ember-CSI and is set in the `DRIVER_CONFIG_1` parameter.
 You can find more details on how to get the right JSON configuration string in the [Driver Validation article](https://ember-csi.io/post/validation/#driver-configuration-parameters).
-There are cases where you may need to dynamically create the configuration (for example if you are creating a random test specific pool), and that is why `DRIVER_CONFIG` can be a local script file that will be uploaded sourced to get the driver configuration.
-If `DRIVER_CONFIG` points to a script file this script must set a `DRIVER_CONFIG` environmental variable with the right JSON configuration string.
+There are cases where you may need to dynamically create the configuration (for example if you are creating a random test specific pool), and that is why `DRIVER_CONFIG_1` can be a local script file that will be uploaded sourced to get the driver configuration.
+If `DRIVER_CONFIG_1` points to a script file this script must set a `DRIVER_CONFIG` environmental variable with the right JSON configuration string.

 There are some useful sample configuration files in the project's repository that can be used as reference: [https://github.com/embercsi/3rd-party-ci/tree/master/examples](https://github.com/embercsi/3rd-party-ci/tree/master/examples).

-After making sure that `GH_TOKEN`, `DRIVER_CONFIG`, `PRE_RUN`, and `POST_RUN` are setup to our liking we can proceed to deploy the CI system.
+After making sure that `GH_TOKEN`, `DRIVER_CONFIG_1`, `PRE_RUN_1`, and `POST_RUN_1` are setup to our liking we can proceed to deploy the CI system.

+In most cases configuring just 1 backend will be enough, but there may be cases where we want to configure multiple backends, for example if we have an iSCSI and FC driver.
+In those cases we can let the Ember team know about it and they will provide a configuration file with the `NUM_DRIVERS` parameter set to the number of drivers we want to run and the necessary `DRIVER_NAME_#` values.
+In this case you'll also need to set `DRIVER_CONFIG_#`, `PRE_RUN_#` and `POST_RUN_#` like you did for the first backend.

+By default the backends will be tested sequentially, since the default number of workers is 1, but you can make them run in parallel setting the `NUM_WORKERS` parameter to the number of different backend configurations we'll be testing.
+Running tests in parallel will require more system resources.

 ### Deployment